A traditional craft from Eastern Europe, fan birds are thought to protect the home and bring health and happiness to the family.

-Learn to make these amazing birds yourself using simple hand tools on a one day workshop based at Burneside in the Lake District.
+Learn to make these amazing birds yourself using simple hand tools on my one-day workshop.
 Suitable for beginners as well as experienced woodworkers looking to learn new skills.

 Fan birds are made from a single piece of wood: watch the wings unfold in this video – you can do it too on my workshop.